Teenage Tobacco Use Drops But Marijuana Use Increases

-One expert says that a factor in the rise in marijuana use is that teens perceive the drug to be less harmful for their health than cigarettes.
+One expert says that a factor in the rise in marijuana use is that teens perceive the drug to be less harmful to their health than cigarettes.

 The Parents’ Role

-Unfortunately, Partnership at Drugfree.org President, Steve Pasierb, reports the mindset among parents is that a little marijuana or a few pills is no big deal.
+Unfortunately, Partnership at Drugfree.org President, Steve Pasierb, reports the mindset among parents is that a little marijuana or a few pills are no big deal.

 Is this true?
 Should parents primarily focus on harder drugs?

 Well, let’s consider this simple fact.
 Teens who smoked marijuana 20 times or more a month were almost twice as likely as kids who smoked less frequently to use ecstasy, cocaine or crack, according to the report.